raulmanzas/monitoring/python_server/README.md

-# Pushing metrics from a python app
+# Pushing metrics from a python server

 The code in this repository implements metrics extraction using prometheus_client from a http server.
+A counter metric called